The Cardo Font

 This is a large Unicode font.

 For Windows, you need at least Windows 95 and a word processor that can handle Unicode-based documents: either Microsoft Word 97 or more recent, or OpenOffice 1.0 or greater.
-(For more information about OpenOffice, a full-featured, open-source suite comparable to Microsoft Office that is attacting considerable interest these days, click this link; note however that Open Office does not yet handle characters in the supplementary planes.)
-You will also need a way to enter the Unicode characters; either Word’s Insert/Symbol, a Unicode editor such as UniPad (plain text only), or my own keyboard utility.
-If you want to use Hebrew in true right-to-left fashion, you must have Word 2000 or XP running under Windows 2000 or XP; OpenOffice does not yet handle right-to-left scripts.
+(For more information about OpenOffice, a full-featured, open-source suite comparable to Microsoft Office, click this link; note however that Open Office does not yet handle characters in the supplementary planes.)
+You will also need a way to enter the Unicode characters; either Word’s Insert/Symbol, a Unicode editor such as BabelPad (plain text only), or my own keyboard utility.
+If you want to use Hebrew in true right-to-left fashion, you must have Word 2000 or XP running under Windows 2000 or XP, or OpenOffice 3.2 or more recent.

 On the Mac, you need OS X plus a Unicode-aware editor or keyboard utility.
-Mac Word 2004 handles Unicode well; Word 2001 and Office X do not.
+Mac Word 2004 and 2008 handle Unicode well; Word 2001 and Office X do not.
 OpenOffice for OS X works well with Unicode, although it does not yet have the standard Mac interface; you need to use the X11 windowing system.
 Mellel, a word processor for OS 10.2 or later, is very affordable and handles Unicode and RTL text nicely; it is also the first Mac word processor to support OpenType features.
-Nisus has developed a new version of Writer, claimed to be Unicode-capable, but I have not tried it yet.
+Recent versions of Nisus Writer are Unicode-based.
 You can also use Apple’s TextEdit (installed as part of a default OS X installation).
 If you are using an editor or word processor that is designed for Unicode, you can use the Unicode Hex entry method or the Extended Roman keyboard.

-If you are not clear about what all this means, see my booklet about word processing issues for scholars, which provides a good introduction to Unicode and other font issues.
+If you are not clear about what all this means, see my book about word processing issues for scholars, which provides a good introduction to Unicode and other font issues.

 IN THE PIPELINE